Hi, welcome to this fun read on Nursing Interview Questions and Answers.

 I made sure I completed my job and was always at the facility whenever anyone called me.

-To deal with the stressful situation, I told each nurse to leave me a report.
+I told each nurse to leave me a report to deal with the stressful situation.

 I also told them I would address non-pressing issues the following day.